Vertis-Z/entertain-me/README.md

 ### Issues
 * 1 day prior to due date, discovered OTT-Details API, and original IMDB scraper were down.
-* Worked to set up a new IMDB API, to retrieve data and rating at the minimum.
+* Worked to set up a new IMDB API, to retrieve movie data and rating.
 * We kept all the code for OTT-Details and original IMDB scraper in the script.js file, but commented out.
 At the time of due date, those API's were still down.
 * Favorites page/Local Storage is WIP.
 Upon failure of the API's, priority was to set up at least one new API so search function and movie cards were operational.